zhujohn9604/Deep-learning/README.md

 A few important points when running the network.py program:

-1. The label of training data have to be pre-processed with one hot encoding.
+1. The label of training data has to be pre-processed with one hot encoding.

 2. The label of test data should keep in the original format.